-For the football team, they started the workouts right at the beginning of summer.
+For the football team, workouts began at the beginning of summer.
 Luccas Soares, a 2023 All-Conference selection, spoke with the GH Falcon about their summer schedule.
 He stated, “We started in June right as it started to get hot, but for the first two weeks we didn’t use pads.
 This helped us to acclimate to the heat before we went full pads.”
 Making sure to comply with the NCHSAA’s rules, the team practiced early in the morning.
 Soares continued, “Early in the summer we practiced from 6-9 [a.m.] but as we got later towards the school year we practiced later in the day from 5-8 p.m. to help us get acclimated to playing at that time.”
 With games kicking off at 7:00 p.m., Soares emphasized the importance of practicing at that time to prepare their bodies.

 Even without practicing in the hottest parts of the day, trainers and coaches still take necessary precautions to ensure the safety of the players.
 “We would take water breaks every 30 minutes, sometimes more frequently.
 The trainers did a great job bringing the caddies [of water] around… There is also an ice machine in the training room that we could use for ice baths if needed.”